sstirlin/MSBX5420Spring2019/0402sparkweblogs/README.md

 ```

 - `requesting_host` This is the IP address or DNS name of the host that made the request
-- `user_identity` Usually missing (indicated by "-").
-We will not use this
+- `user_identity` Ignore this.
+It is often missing anyway (indicated by "-")
-- `user_local_identity` Usually missing (indicated by "-").
-We will not use this
+- `user_local_identity` Ignore this.
+It is often missing anyway (indicated by "-")
-- `timestamp` Timestamp
+- `timestamp` Date and time when the request occurred
 - `requested_resource` The request itself.
-It has the format `METHOD /path/to/resource PROTOCOL/VERSION`.
-Most of these logs will
+It has the format `METHOD /path/to/resource PROTOCOL/VERSION`
-  have PROTOCOL=HTTP and METHOD=GET
 - `return_code` The [HTTP return code](https://www.restapitutorial.com/httpstatuscodes.html).
 For example, 200 means "success"
-- `bytes_transferred` Number of bytes transferred to requestor.
-Can be 0 or - if nothing was transferred.
+- `bytes_transferred` Number of bytes transferred.
+Can be 0 or - if nothing was transferred

 **Enrichment**:  You can learn more about [HTTP methods](https://www.w3schools.com/tags/ref_httpmethods.asp).
 We probably won't do much HTTP programming in this class, but it is used everywhere to build